Employment Law Cost Guideline

 If in the course of your case fees / costs become payable to a third party these are known as disbursements.
-This could include things such as travel costs, witness summons fees, document production costs and Barristers fees should it be necessary to instruct a barrister.
-The fee for instructing a Barrister to represent you at the Hearing is usually in the region of £750 to £1,500 per day.
-In most cases, our Head of Department will conduct the Employment Tribunal Hearing on your behalf.
+This could include things such as travel costs, witness summons fees, document production costs and Barristers fees.
+In the vast majority of cases, our Head of Department, Mark Thomas will conduct the Employment Tribunal Hearing on your behalf.
 You will always be informed, in writing, prior to disbursements being incurred.

 - Initial instruction